2014 NASCAR Sprint Cup Series: Race reports

 The Chase-Opening race at Chicagoland Speedway started with qualifying being rained-out and Kyle Busch starting on Pole for being the fastest in first practice, and Chase Seed #1 Brad Keselowski wound up starting 25th for the 267 lap event.
 Busch led 46 laps early on, but the race saw comers and goers as it saw only a few cautions for the first 3/4 of the event.
 Jeff Gordon, Jamie McMurray, Keselowski, and Kevin Harvick (who led a race-high 79 laps) took turns at the front over the course of 100 laps of green.
 Keselowski and Harvick both suffered loose wheels and had to start at the tail-end of the lead lap.
 Chase driver Aric Almirola was leading on series of green flag pit stops with 37 to go when his engine blew and was forced to retire.
 Rookie Kyle Larson wound up taking the lead in the late going with a superior machine, battling Harvick, Gordon, and Keselowski in the late going with Keselowski making a three-wide move in between Larson and Harvick, taking the lead for good.
 With 10 laps to go, the final caution came out after Ricky Stenhouse Jr. and Danica Patrick got together in Turn 4.
 On the final restart, Keselowski got away easy, Harvick fell to 5th, and Keselowski the #1 seed scored his 5th win of the season and second at Chicagoland.
 Gordon beat Larson for 2nd, and Joey Logano blew up out of Turn 4, but streaked across the finish line up in smoke to finish 4th.
-“I don’t really know what happened," Keselowski said.
-"I just know we got to the lead.
-I saw Kyle and Kevin racing each other really hard, they were aggressively side drafting and I was waiting for an opportunity to strike and it came.
-The car stuck and everything came together."